Drs. Cassel

 African-Americans and Hispanics are at greater risk for glaucoma, and should have eye examinations every three to five years before the age of 40, and every two years after age 40.

-Persons with diabetes are at risk for several eye disorders, including diabetic retinopathy, glaucoma, and cataracts.
+Persons with diabetes and many other systemic medical conditions are at risk for several eye disorders, including diabetic retinopathy, glaucoma, and cataracts.
 These individuals should have eye examinations every year.

 Medical eye exams are performed because of an eye complaint or problem that is not due to the need for new glasses or simply with trouble seeing at distance or at near.